 We talked with Isaac Ojeda, Construction Service Associate at LP Building Solutions, to learn how to install flashing under siding and about some flashing and siding installation mistakes.
-Follow these tips to help your builds stand strong for years to come.
+Follow these tips for installing flashing and to help your builds stand strong for years to come.

-Flashing can be installed alongside engineered wood lap siding using a few tools and materials: metal flashing pieces or coil stock, flashing tape, shears and a hand seamer (a siding brake is optional).
+Flashing can be installed alongside engineered wood lap siding using the following tools and materials:

 “Some pieces of flashing, like Z-flashing, can be purchased off the shelf in certain measurements,”

-Follow this simple process for installing lap siding with pan flashing at butt joints.
-This installation process is approved for prefinished siding only.
+Follow this simple step-by-step process for installing lap siding with pan flashing at butt joints.
+This installation process is approved for LP SmartSide ExpertFinish prefinished siding only.
 Ensure the ends of the siding are factory finished for this flashing method.
 Here's how to install flashing under siding:

 Another form of flashing under siding is Z-flashing.
 Z-flashing is required over horizontal wood trim pieces, typically seen above doors or windows as well as decorative trim bands.

-Step flashing is used where a roof and wall intersect and is placed behind the siding and underneath the roofing material.
+Step flashing is used where a roof and wall intersect.
+It’s installed behind the siding and underneath the roofing material.
 "It covers the seam where those two building elements meet," Ojeda says.
-It channels water downward to the kick-out flashing, which is intended to manage water coming off step flashing.
+It channels water downward to the kick-out flashing, which is intended to help manage water coming off step flashing.
 It is important to always maintain a minimum 1-inch clearance between the siding and roofing at this location.

 Let's join Kyle Stumpenhorst, owner and contractor at RR Buildings, on the jobsite for a quick tip on installing Z-flashing over band trim.
 Learn how to avoid a common flashing under siding installation mistake!

-For every part of the installing process for flashing under siding, be sure to refer back to LP SmartSide’s siding installation instructions.
-When they’re installed correctly, your LP SmartSide products will be backed by the limited LP SmartSide warranty.
+For every part of the installation process for flashing under siding, whether it be step flashing, roof flashing or otherwise, be sure to refer back to the LP SmartSide siding installation instructions.
+When they’re installed correctly, your LP SmartSide products will be backed by the prorated limited LP SmartSide warranty.
 Check out our trim and siding product page to explore our variety of timeless, durable LP SmartSide offerings.